A Brief History

 Then a second smaller object also detached itself from the main UFO and fell to earth.
 The spot the second ejected object landed was later identified as a dry bed lake, but no trace of it on the ground was found.

 A third smaller object also coming from the main UFO then flew over the air base control tower, at which time the control tower’s equipment also failed, as did the electronics on an airliner that happened to be flying within a couple dozen miles of the object.

-The two pilots and their crews and the Iranian defense authorities were convinced the UFO and the smaller objects, which they called “fireballs,” were extraterrestrial.
+The two fighter pilots and their crews as well as the Iranian defense authorities were convinced the UFO and the smaller objects, which they called “fireballs,” were extraterrestrial.

 Of course, the possibility of a remarkably fast Soviet jet was considered, but Soviet jets do not glow brighter than stars.

 The pilots described the main UFO as saucer shaped and having a half-round canopy or dome on its top.
 From certain angles, it appeared tubular.
 They could not estimate its size due to the bright light but believed it traveled as fast as 2,000 to 3,000 mph.

 This event occurred before the Islamic Revolution, at a time the United States military was still working closely with the Iranian military, so it was unlikely the UFO was a secret American plane or drone.

 Of course the U.S. Air Force was quite interested in the event, and the U.S. Defense Intelligence Agency (DIA) documented the incident and sent reports to the White House, the military, the CIA and the NSA.
 Unfortunately, after the Iranian Revolution occurred in 1979, all access to Iranian records was closed off.

 Explanations from skeptics that the object was a planet, star or plane do not add up.